-The Handshoe Mouse Wireless from Hippus NV is available in multiple sizes for both right and left hands.
-The Handshoe Mouse is designed to fit the hand like a glove - eliminating gripping, pinching, and tensing of the fingers.
-The unique shape of the mouse permits the hand and fingers to completely relax while not actively mousing, helping to reduce the risk of RSI.
-With multiple size options - 4 for the Right (XSmall available only as a Wired model) and 3 for the Left - anyone can receive full support of the hand, wrist and fingers while actively mousing.
+The Handshoe Mouse from Hippus NV is designed to eliminate the 3 most common issues associated with the use of a computer mouse - gripping, pinching, and tensing of the fingers.
+The unique naturally supportive contours of the Handshoe Mouse permit the hand and fingers to completely relax whether actively engaged with the mouse or just resting between movements —like they do in a well-worn glove.
+This relaxed position eliminates the sustained static tension that most users tend to maintain when using a mouse and which are associated with the development of RSI.
+With multiple size options available —4 for the Right and 3 for the Left— anyone can receive full support of the hand, wrist and fingers while actively mousing.
 The recommended usage for this mouse is on the desk surface with the forearm fully supported by the desk or arm rest of the chair.

 The optical tracking uses advanced BlueRay Track technology combined with a 1500 DPI sensor which will work on almost any surface.
 Two light click force buttons (three on the large model) and a scroll wheel provide standard "Plug-and-Play" mouse functions.
 The Handshoe mouse Wireless features a long-life rechargeable lithium battery for convenience and comes with a charging cord.
 Users who would rather have a wired model can share the same benefits in the Handshoe Mouse wired version.

 Due to the greater amount of weight resting on a Handshoe Mouse (larger mouse, weight of hand and part of forearm) it is recommended that a firm, low friction mousing surface be used to reduce the effort required to move it.